 As a conseqence of Theorem \ref{thm1}, we obtain Theorem \ref{thm_locus} and Theorem \ref{thm_A_2n}, which asserts that \begin{theorem} \mbox{} \begin{enumerate} \item If $\mathscr{G}$ is not of type $A_{2\ell}^{(2)}$, then for any $\bar{\lambda}\in X_*(T)_\sigma$, the smooth locus of the twisted affine Schubert variety $\overline{\Gr}_\scrG^{\bar{\lambda}}$ is exactly the open cell $\Gr_\scrG^{\bar{\lambda}}$. \item If $\mathscr{G}$ is special but not absolutely special of type $A_{2\ell}^{(2)}$, then for any $\bar{\lambda}\in X_*(T)_\sigma$, the smooth locus of the twisted affine Schubert variety $\overline{\Gr}_\scrG^{\bar{\lambda}}$ is the union of $\Gr_\scrG^{\bar{\lambda}}$ and possibly some other cells $\Gr_\scrG^{\bar{\mu}}$, which are completely determined in Theorem \ref{thm_A_2n}. \end{enumerate} \end{theorem} When $\mathscr{G}$ is absolutely special of type $A^{(2)}_{2\ell}$, our method is not applicable, as there is no level one line bundle on the affine Grassmannian of $\mathscr{G}$.
 Nevertheless, Richarz already proved in his Diploma \cite{Ri2} that in this case the smooth locus of any twisted affine Schubert variety is the open cell, see Remark \ref{absolutely_special_rmk}.
 Thus, our Theorem \ref{intro_smooth_locus} confirms a conjecture of Haines-Richarz \cite[Conjecture 5.4]{HR}.
 Beyond that, we also completely determine the smooth locus of twisted affine Schubert varieties for special but not absolutely special parahoric group scheme $\mathscr{G}$ of type $A_{2\ell}^{(2)}$.
-The problem of determining the smooth locus of twisted affine Schubert varieties was first studied by Richarz in \cite{Ri2}, where by the methods of Malkin-Ostrik-Vybonov \cite{MOV} besides the absolutely special group schemes of type $A_{2\ell}^{(2)}$, the special parahoric group scheme of type $A_{2\ell-1}^{(2)}$ has also been taken care of.
+Richarz studied the twisted affine Schubert varieties in \cite{Ri2}, and determined their smooth loci in the case of absolutely special group schemes of type $A_{2\ell}^{(2)}$ and the special parahoric group scheme of type $A_{2\ell-1}^{(2)}$.
 It is also worthwhile to mention that the smooth locus of the quasi-minuscule Schubert variety for $D^{(3)}_{4}$ is determined by Haines-Richarz in \cite{HR} by rather lengthy computations.
-In fact, one can define absolutely parahoric group schemes over any base field $\mathrm{k}$ of any characteristic, and the twisted Schubert variety $\overline{\Gr}_\mathscr{G}^{\bar{\lambda}}$ over the field $\mathrm{k}$.
-By the works \cite{HLR,HR,Lo}, Theorem \ref{intro_smooth_locus} remains true for normal twisted Schubert varieties over any field $\mathrm{k}$ (Schubert varieties are always normal if the characteristic is not bad), see Remark \ref{Rmk_locus}.
+In fact, one can define special parahoric group schemes over any base field $\mathrm{k}$ of any characteristic, and the twisted Schubert variety $\overline{\Gr}_\mathscr{G}^{\bar{\lambda}}$ over the field $\mathrm{k}$.
+By the works \cite{HLR,HR,Lo}, Theorem \ref{intro_smooth_locus} remains true for normal twisted Schubert varieties over any field $\mathrm{k}$ (Schubert varieties are always normal if the characteristic is not bad).

 To prove Theorem \ref{thm1}, one ingredient is Theorem \ref{thm_fixed_point2} in Section \ref{smooth_locus}, which asserts that the $T^\sigma$-fixed point ind-subscheme $(\Gr_{\scrG})^{T^\sigma} $ is isomorphic to the affine Grassmannian $\Gr_{\mathscr{T}}$, where $\mathscr{T}$ is the $\sigma$-fixed point subscheme of the Weil restriction group ${\rm Res}_{\mathcal{O}/ \bar{\mathcal{O}} }(T_\mathcal{O})$.